reidmorrison/mongo_ha/README.md

 There is really only one place to test something like `mongo_ha` and that is in a high volume mission critical production environment.
-The initial code in this gem was created over 2 years with MongoDB running in an enterprise production environment with hundreds of connections to Mongo servers in remote data centers across a WAN.
+This gem was created and tested with MongoDB running in an enterprise production environment with hundreds of connections to Mongo servers in remote data centers across a WAN.
 It adds high availability to standalone MongoDB servers, replica-sets, and sharded clusters.